New Blood Tag Team Championship: Title history

 Despite first being mentioned in December 2022, the official design of the titles was revealed on March 7, 2023, during a press conference.
 They are inspired by the designs of New Japan Pro Wrestling's Strong Openweight Tag Team Championship, having the front larger plate and straps identically with them.
+On January 20, at New Blood 7, an eight-team tournament to crown the inaugural champions has begun.
+At New Blood Premium on March 25, Oedo Tai (Karma and Starlight Kid) defeated God's Eye (Mirai and Tomoka Inaba) in the tournament finals to become the first titleholders.
+Following the match, Karma and Starlight Kid declared they would adopt the team name Bloody Fate.

+The first defense of the title was Bloody Fate's successful defense against the team of Hanako and Lady C on May 12, 2023, during New Blood 8.